Ibadinov/PC3/PROCESS.md

 * Maintainers SHALL have commit access to the repository.

-* Everyone, without distinction or discrimination, SHALL have an equal right to become a Contributor under the terms of this contract.
+* The Company MAY distinct and/or discriminate anyone in their right to become a Contributor under the terms of this contract.

-+++ Licensing and Ownership
+### Licensing and Ownership

-* The project SHALL use a share-alike license, such as the GPLv3 or a variant thereof (LGPL, AGPL), or the MPLv2.
+* The project SHALL use a proprietary license determined by the Company.

 * All contributions to the project source code ("patches") SHALL use the same license as the project.

-* All patches are owned by their authors.
-There SHALL NOT be any copyright assignment process.
+* All patches are owned by the Company.
+There MAY be a copyright assignment process.

-* The copyrights in the project SHALL be owned collectively by all its Contributors.
+* The copyrights in the project SHALL be owned by the Company.

-* Each Contributor SHALL be responsible for identifying themselves in the project Contributor list.
+* The company SHALL grant a permission, royalty-free and non-cancellable, to Contributors, to deal in their respective patches without restriction.

-+++ Patch Requirements
+### Patch Requirements

 * Maintainers and Contributors MUST have a Platform account and SHOULD use their real names or a well-known alias.